MobileProto16/Mobile-Proto-16/lesson7/README.md

 #### Threading

-**You don't have to worry to much about the contents of the Threading section.
+**You don't have to worry too much about the contents of the Threading section.
 However if you want to learn, feel free to read this.
 Otherwise, go ahead and start the homework.**

 A thread is a single sequence of instructions your computer/phone executes.
 Your Android application contains a "main thread", which is where all of the code you write gets executed.
 If one of your lines is really slow, ie, `Thread.sleep(5000);` it will cause your app to hang, as the "main thread" is busy waiting for the `sleep` to end.